What countries does the U.S. have Free Trade Agreements with?

 Countries: Dominican Republic, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua

-How do U.S. exporters identify tariffs on FTA partner countries?
+How can U.S. exporters identify tariffs on FTA partner countries?

-There are two databases specifically made available for U.S. exporters to go through.
+There are two databases specifically made available for U.S. exporters to identify tariff rates when exporting:

 The Customs Info Database: This tool enables the user to compare current tariff rates with corresponding preferential FTA rates for partner countries.

 The FTA Tariff Tool: All 97 chapters of the Harmonized System (HS) are incorporated into this tool to help determine reduced tariff rates under any U.S. Free Trade Agreement.
 This tool also provides information on product-specific Rules of Origin requirements to indicate their qualification for lower tariff rates.